liujiuwu/chatchat/README.md

 # chatchat
-A chatroom demo with WebSocket,Mybatis3 and Bootstrap
+A chatroom demo with WebSocket,Mybatis3 and Bootstrap3